 It's hard for many couples to face real problems in their relationships before the wedding date.
 If you haven’t taken the time to understand the root to each of your problems,you will keep feeling frustrated and stay stuck in a vicious cycle of unhealthy communication.
 If you have any abandonment issues from your past, if you grew up in a home feeling unimportant, invisible or in a chaotic home or had poor modeling by adults around you, it's going be hard to practice the right and healthy relationship skills and communication skills.
 The change begins when you are willing to take responsibilty for your own pain and grow out of that painful process.
 Take the time to invest in your future marriage.

-Many married couples report that they did not resolve nor address important issues, because they felt anxious discussing.
-Those issues and made assumptions that things would be different after the wedding day.
-As a result of those assumptions made many, many important and sensitive issues were never properly addressed.
-The reality is that your relational issues get more challenging after the wedding and especially after your honeymoon.
-It's very important that every important issue is resolved prior to your decision to get married.
+Many married couples report that they did not resolve nor knew how to discuss important issues prior to getting married, because they felt anxious nor had the communication skills.
+The reality is that your relational issues get more challenging after the weddingm and especially after your honeymoon.

 Premarital counseling work is the best investment of time energy and money.
 Whether you are engaged, or you have been dating long, and you are seriously thinking about getting engaged or married, this page is for you!